What Factors Does The Court Consider When Determining Child Custody?

 The well-reasoned preference of a child based on the child’s maturity and judgment is a factor that will be considered when determining custody.
 Typically, the older the child, the more weight their input is given by the court in determining their best interests.

 For more information on Determining Child Custody In Pennsylvania, a case evaluation is your next best step.
-Get the information and legal answers you are seeking by calling (215) 750-9202 today.
+Get the information and legal answers you are seeking by calling or texting (215) 750-9202 today.

 In person and ONLINE consults Available